kevinEobrien/gitFlowDrill2/README.md

 Kevin Task 1:You should create an array of numbers in a Javascript file, if there isn't one.
 Write a funciton that multiplies them togehter.

 Brandon Task 1: You should create a new CSS file.
 Link to it from one of your HTML files.

+Kevin Task 2: Add a directory and put at a file in that directory.